The Master of Science (Research) degree involves taught papers and a research component.

 The degree may be awarded with or without honours.
 To be eligible for honours, you must complete the requirements of the degree and submit you thesis in not more than two years of full-time study.

 This degree is intended for people who have completed a three-year BSc in computer science or computer engineering.
-However, if you have a Bachelors degree in a non-computing subject, and then complete the Graduate Diploma in Information Technology, you may then be accepted for study towards the MSc.
+However, if you have a Bachelors degree in a non-computing subject, and then complete the Graduate Diploma in Computer Science, you may then be accepted for study towards the MSc (Research) degree.

-To enrol in an MSc you must have completed (or almost completed) a Bachelor's degree with a major in mathematics, and attained good enough grades for advanced study.
-If you have a Bachelor's degree in a non-mathematics subject, and then complete the Graduate Diploma in Mathematics, you may be accepted into an MSc.
+To enrol in a MSc (Research) degree, you must have completed (or almost completed) a Bachelor's degree with a major in mathematics, and attained good enough grades for advanced study.
+If you have a Bachelor's degree in a non-mathematics subject, and then complete the Graduate Diploma in Mathematics, you may be accepted into the MSc (Research) degree.

-To enrol in an MSc you must have completed a Bachelor's degree with a major in statistics.
+To enrol in a MSc (Research) degree, you must have completed a Bachelor's degree with a major in statistics.

-Once your programme of study has been decided, and the Departmental programme form and the University enrolment forms are filled in, please leave them with the Dean of the School who will send your enrolment application through the appropriate University channels.
+Once your programme of study has been decided, and the Departmental programme form and the University enrolment forms are filled in, please leave them with the Faculty Office who will send your enrolment application through the appropriate University channels.

 The formal deadline for applications is the beginning of December, however, we can admit suitable applicants right up to the beginning of the university year, early in March.
 The University can impose penalties for late enrolment so you will have to discuss your situation with the Enrolment Office if we receive your application after 1 December.